Local construction of knotted screw dislocations in smectic liquid crystals: Introduction

-In our discussion, we are interested in the knotted line dislocations of smectic liquid crystals.
+In our discussion, we are interested in the knotted line dislocations of smectic liquid crystals, which will always be assumed to be in a phase with a layered structure.
 These involve singularities of the layered structure, which is modeled by a singular foliation, and their local classification involves not only homotopy theory but also the local behavior of the layers \cite{KM}.
 Two topological types of line dislocations are edge and screw defects, both of which can be observed in smectic crystals \cite{WK, RG}.
 The former entails a discontinuity in the layer spacing, while the latter consists of a helicoidal behavior of the layers around the singular line and occurs more frequently in nature.
-In the recent work of Severino, Kamien, and Bode \cite{SKB}, it is shown how to construct (theoretically) smectics with prescribed links, that is collections of knotted closed curves with an arbitrary global position, in three dimensions.
-The construction is global: given a link, one produces (up to possibly adding a controlled number and type of additional singularities) a smectic that contains that given link as part of the line dislocations of the liquid crystal. \\
+In the recent work of Severino, Kamien, and Bode \cite{SKB}, it is shown how to construct (theoretically) smectics with prescribed links, that is, collections of knotted closed curves with an arbitrary global position, in three dimensions.
+The construction is global: given a link, one produces (up to possibly adding a controlled number and type of additional singularities) a smectic that contains that given link as part of the line dislocations of the liquid crystal.
+The goal of this paper is to describe, mathematically, ways in which links and knots can be introduced into the set of dislocation singularities of a given smectic configuration through a \textit{local modification} (in a neighborhood of the knot).
+This is physically relevant, as it makes it more plausible for these loops to form naturally in smectics.
+The construction is general enough to exhibit a rich topological behavior both from a local and a global point of view, in a precise way that we will explain. \\

+Before summarizing our results, let us point out that the core of our work is written in a mathematical language and consists of completely formal proofs that rely mostly on three-dimensional algebraic and geometric topology.
+However, in the expository Section \ref{s:informal}, we outline informally, mostly with figures, some of the ideas of the paper in a particular simple case.
+We refer to the classical textbooks \cite{Rol, Hat} for the reader interested in the background needed to understand the proofs in detail. \\